Durk Pearson & Sandy Shaw's®

-JOHN: Can you put a sunscreen over New Feeling?
+JOHN: Can you put a sunscreen over your new skincare product?

 DURK: Yes, you can.
-However, if you are using a waterproof sunscreen, you'll want to put that on first, because New Feeling is water soluble.
-If you put a sunscreen on over New Feeling, it'll prevent the waterproof sunscreen from bonding to your skin, and the sunscreen will come off in the water.
-You can put New Feeling on over the sunscreen if you want, however.
+However, if you are using a waterproof sunscreen, you'll want to put that on first, because our new product is water soluble.
+If you put a sunscreen on over it, it'll prevent the waterproof sunscreen from bonding to your skin, and the sunscreen will come off in the water.
+You can put our new lotion on over the sunscreen if you want, however.